 DUNCAN SMITH / SCIENCE PHOTO LIBRARY DUNCAN SMITH / SCIENCE PHOTO LIBRARY

-Cobra Lily (Darlingtonia california).
+Pitcher plants (Sarracenia flava 'Maxima).
 This insectivorous plant produces a sweet smelling nectar to attract insects.
-Once an insect enters the mouth of the lily, it is unable to find an exit.
-Instead, the insect is forced to the back of the head of the lily by backward-pointing hairs, where the wall of the plant is smooth and slippery.
-The insect falls into a liquid at the bottom of the lily which contains digestive juices.
+When an insect alights on the rim of one of the plants, it loses its grip on the waxy, downward-facing detachable scales which line the inside of the pitcher.
+The insect falls into a liquid at the bottom of the pitcher which contains digestive juices.
 Insects provide the plants with nitrogen, which is lacking from the soils that the plants grow in.
-The Cobra Lily is so called because the adult plants look like a cobra about to strike its prey.
+The flap above the opening of the pitcher plant is to prevent rain entering the pitcher and diluting the juices.

 Model release not required.
 Property release not required.